Registration is now OPEN!

 If you are wanting to register as a group and work together, every individual must fill out the form!
-The group leader should fill the form out first, and when asked whether they would like to create a group, select a group to join, or list themselves as an individual, the group leader should select create a group.
-Once the leader has filled out those additional questions, they should share the name with their group members.
+The group leader should fill the form out first, and when asked whether they would like to create a group, the group leader should select to create a group.
+Once the leader has filled out those additional questions, they should share the group name with their friends/group members.
 The group members then will each go in to register individually and they will select the option to join a group.
 A drop down will appear and they will scroll and find their group name (group names are populated at the time they were created).
-If they cannot find their group they should reach out to us at firstname.lastname@example.org.
+If they cannot find their group they should reach out to us at email@example.com.

 What to Expect

 Check-in will begin in the morning at the designated time for your wave.
-Wave 1 registers from 7:30 am to 8:20 am and Wave 2 registers from 8:30 am to 9:20 am.
-Volunteers will divided into service teams of 8-15 people (depending on space availability — you can choose your group!)
+Wave 1 registers from 8:00 am to 8:45 am and Wave 2 registers from 9:00 am to 9:45 am.

-Breakfast food will be served and entertainment provided during the check-in.
+Breakfast food will be served during the check-in.

-Group leaders are the only ones who are able to pick wave preference.
-When you register, if you join an existing group, you will you will be assigned to the wave chosen by your group leader.
+Group leaders are the only ones who are able to pick a wave preference.
+When you register, if you join an existing group, you will be assigned to the wave chosen by your group leader.

-During check-in, group leaders will receive the day’s instructions and directions to resident’s homes.
+During check-in, group leaders, or drivers, will receive the day’s instructions and directions to resident’s homes.

 Service teams will receive directions to several homes where they will interact with residents and help winterize homes and yards.
-After a morning of service everyone is invited to Wesley Foundation (435 W. State St., one short block east of St. Tom’s, at the corner of State and Sheetz) around to return supplies and to enjoy lunch.
+After a morning of service, everyone is invited to First United Methodist Church (1700 W. State St., West Lafayette (just west of campus/horticulture park)) around to return supplies and to enjoy lunch.
 Lunch (free to all volunteers) will be served from noon to 2:30 pm.

 Supplies are provided, however, it would be wise to bring your own work gloves and any winterizing equipment you have (rakes, tarps, bush trimmers, ladders).